Skip to main content

 Human History

-Established in 2010, Saylugem National Park was created to protect the unique ecosystem of the Altai Mountains and its endangered species, particularly the snow leopard.
-The area has historical significance as part of ancient trading routes between Russia and Mongolia, with archaeological evidence of human habitation dating back thousands of years.
+Established in 2010, Saylugem National Park was created to protect the unique ecosystem of the Altai Mountains and its endangered species, particularly the snow leopard and Altai argali.
+[1] The area has historical significance as part of ancient trading routes between Russia and Mongolia, with archaeological evidence of human habitation dating back thousands of years.
 The region has been home to various nomadic peoples, including the Altai people, who have traditionally used these lands for livestock grazing.
 The park's name comes from the Saylugem Range, which forms a natural border between Russia and Mongolia.

 Park History